Skip to content

 Enable Linux on Chrome OS Flex

 Once you have installed Chrome OS Flex on your computer.
 The next thing you need to do to take full advantage of it is to enable the Linux subsystem.
-We can do that by going into the Settings and then under Advanced options, choose Developers.
+We can do that by going into Settings and then under Advanced options, choosing Developers.

 enable linux on chrome os flex